Golden Axe (video game): Accolades

 Upon release of the home conversions, the game received the "C+VG Hit!" award from Computer and Video Games, the "Star Buy" award from The One for Amiga Games, the "Zero Console Classic" award from Zero magazine, and a Gold Medal from Zzap!64 magazine.

 In 1991, PC Format named Golden Axe one of the 50 best computer games ever, describing it as "deliciously animated hacking, slashing and generally whaling".
 In 1993, the ZX Spectrum version of the game was voted number 60 in the Your Sinclair Readers' Top 100 Games of All Time.
 In 1995, Flux magazine rated the Mega Drive version 70th in their "Top 100 Video Games."
 In 1996, GamesMaster ranked the Mega Drive version 100th on their "Top 100 Games of All Time."

 Retrospective

-Reviewing the game's appearance in Sega Arcade Classics for the Sega CD in 1993, Glenn Rubenstein commented that the game had become outdated in the years since its original release.
+Reviewing the game's appearance in Sega Arcade Classics for the Sega CD in 1993, Glenn Rubenstein commented that it had become outdated in the years since its original release.

 Retrospectively, GameRankings gave the Sega Genesis version an aggregate rating of 69% based on six reviews published online in the 2000s.
 Metacritic gave the Xbox 360 version an aggregate rating of 68 out of 100.

 TouchArcade rated the iOS version 3.5 out of 5 stars.